Judy Chicago: 21st century

+From October 11, 2002, to January 5, 2003, the National Museum of Women in the Arts exhibited Judy Chicago, which exhibited “over 90 works as well as documentary photographs, many taken by her husband photographer Donald Woodman, [that] chronicle important periods, significant projects, and her transformation as an artist.”

 In 2004, Chicago received a Visionary Woman Award from Moore College of Art & Design.
 She was named a National Women's History Project honoree for Women's History Month in 2008.

 To celebrate her 25th wedding anniversary with Woodman, she created a Renewal Ketubah in 2010.

 In 2011, Chicago returned to Los Angeles for the opening of the "Concurrents" exhibition at the Getty Museum and performed a firework-based installation piece in the Pomona College football field, a site where she had previously performed in the 1960s.
 Chicago also donated her collection of feminist art educational materials to Penn State University.

 Chicago had two solo exhibitions in the United Kingdom in 2012, one in London and another in Liverpool.
 The Liverpool exhibition included the launch of Chicago's book about Virginia Woolf.
 Once a peripheral part of her artistic expression, Chicago now considers writing to be well integrated into her career.
 That year, she was also awarded the Lifetime Achievement Award at the Palm Springs Art Fair.

+From January 17 to April 13, 2014, the National Museum of Women in the Arts exhibited Judy Chicago: Circa ’75.
+The exhibition celebrated Chicago’s 75^{th} birthday by examining “13 of her artworks that paralleled and influenced the U.S. feminist movement of the 1970s.”

 She was interviewed for the 2018 film !Women Art Revolution.
 In an interview with Gloria Steinem in 2018, Chicago described her "goal as an artist" has been “to create images in which the female experience is the path to the universal, as opposed to learning everything through the male gaze."